ShubhamApat/shubhamapat.github.io/content/post/confessions-dataset-cleaning.md

         cleaned_data.append({
             'id': confession['id'],
             'text': text,
-            'label': label
+            'label': label,
+            'confidence': calculate_confidence(text, label)
         })

     return cleaned_data

+# Run the pipeline
+dataset = process_confessions(raw_confessions)
 ```

+**78 lines of code** to process 20,000 confessions.
+Data science isn't always glamorous!

-## Conclusion
+## Real-World Impact

-This project taught me the importance of **data quality** in machine learning.
-Clean, labeled data is the foundation of any successful AI system.

-### Key Takeaways
-- Invest time in data cleaning
+This dataset became the foundation for dip's content moderation system:

+- **Automated filtering** of obvious spam/promotional content
-- Hybrid automation + manual review
+- **Human review queue** for ambiguous cases
-- Document your process
-- Measure everything
+- **Better user experience** (faster moderation)
+- **Safer community** (reduced harassment)

-This 20K confession dataset became the foundation for dip's content moderation system, processing thousands of user posts daily and keeping the community safe.
+The content moderation system now processes thousands of posts daily, keeping the dip community healthy and safe.

+## Key Takeaways

+1. **Raw data is messy** - Always expect the unexpected
+2. **Start simple** - Basic rules catch most cases
+3. **Iterate and improve** - Add complexity as needed
+4. **Measure quality** - Track inter-annotator agreement
+5. **Document everything** - Future you will thank present you

+This project taught me that **data quality is the foundation of machine learning**.
+Without clean, labeled data, even the best model architecture won't work.

+Plus, I learned a lot about college student culture.
+Some of which I wish I could forget! 😄

 ---

-*This was my first project at ByteCitadel, marking the beginning of my journey in content moderation and NLP.*
+*This was my first project at ByteCitadel, marking the beginning of my journey in content moderation and NLP.
+If you need help with data cleaning or content moderation, feel free to reach out.*